shellcasestudyteam04/FinalCaseStudyUNEXT/README.md

     1. VS Code for developing the front end.</br>
     2. pgAdmin 4 is used for generating the database schema.</br>
     3. Google Chrome for the local web hosting.</br>
-    4. Visual Studio for the backend.
+    4. Visual Studio for the backend.</br>
 <h3>3.
 Features </h3>
   <h4>Real Time Monitoring</h4>
      This feature provides a real-time view of renewable energy assets, including solar panels, wind turbines, biofuels, and hydro-energy.